sw704e21/dmiai/iq-test/README.md

     # You receive image in base64 encoding.
     image = request.image_base64
     choices = request.image_choices_base64

-    # Process the first two images, and predict the next correct image
-    # from the list of image choices

     # Dummy prediction - chooses a random image from the list of choices
     next_image_index = random.choice([index for index in range(len(choices))])